Open NowNon-Profit

 Who Can Apply

-• Must be invited to apply by the department. • Must be responding to a critical or urgent need affecting service delivery under the CHSP Emergency and Critical Need grant. • Category 1: existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services, expiring on 30 June 2025 or 30 June 2027. • Category 2: existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services, expiring on 30 June 2025 or 30 June 2027. • Category 3: invited non-CHSP provider that is an existing Commonwealth funded provider. • Eligible Category 3 provider types include approved Residential Aged Care and/or Home Care Packages providers, registered Department of Veterans’ Affairs providers, registered National Disability Insurance Scheme providers, and Aboriginal Community Controlled Health Organisations. • Unsolicited applications will not be considered.
+• Applications are by invitation only from the department. • Applicants must be responding to a critical or urgent need arising from unforeseen and exceptional circumstances affecting service delivery. • Category 1 Emergency: must be an existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services expiring on 30 June 2025 or 30 June 2027. • Category 2 Critical need – provider viability: must be an existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services expiring on 30 June 2025 or 30 June 2027. • Category 3 Service shortages – provider relinquishments: must be an invited non-CHSP provider that is an existing Commonwealth funded provider. • Eligible Category 3 provider types include approved Residential Aged Care and/or Home Care Packages providers, registered Department of Veterans’ Affairs providers, registered National Disability Insurance Scheme providers, and Aboriginal Community Controlled Health Organisations. • Unsolicited applications will not be considered.

 Organisations eligible for the grant will be invited to apply after the department has identified a critical or urgent need for CHSP service providers or eligible non-CHSP providers to address unforeseen and exceptional circumstances affecting service delivery.
-Providers must have received an invitation to apply from the department and meet one of the specified category requirements.
-Category 1 and Category 2 applicants must be existing CHSP providers with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services due to expire on 30 June 2025 or 30 June 2027.
-Category 3 applicants must be non-CHSP providers invited by the department and be an existing Commonwealth funded provider, such as an approved Residential Aged Care or Home Care Packages provider, a registered Department of Veterans’ Affairs provider, a registered National Disability Insurance Scheme provider, or an Aboriginal Community Controlled Health Organisation.
+To be eligible, providers must have received an invitation to apply from the department and meet one of the specified category criteria.
+Category 1 Emergency applicants must be existing CHSP providers with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services due to expire on 30 June 2025 or 30 June 2027.
+Category 2 Critical need – provider viability applicants must also be existing CHSP providers with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services due to expire on 30 June 2025 or 30 June 2027.
+Category 3 Service shortages – provider relinquishments applicants are invited non-CHSP providers that must be existing Commonwealth funded providers, specifically an approved provider of Residential Aged Care and/or Home Care Packages funded by the Department of Health and Aged Care, a registered Department of Veterans’ Affairs provider, a registered National Disability Insurance Scheme provider, or an Aboriginal Community Controlled Health Organisation.
+Unsolicited applications will not be considered.

 What's Funded